developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 Depending on the Type value chosen, one or more additional Managed Configurations might also must be specified:

-- When the Action value ***ErrorNameTextBox***- a text box is added to the dialog presented to the Device User in which the name to be assigned to the Bug Report being generated can be entered.
+-***ErrorNameTextBox***- a text box is added to the dialog presented to the Device User in which the name to be assigned to the Bug Report being generated can be entered.
 The additional Managed Configuration **Bug Reporting Configuration - Dialog Element Detail Type Error Name Text Box Text** must also be specified to provide a text to be pre-populated into the text box.

-- When the Action value ***Label***- a text label is added to the dialog presented to the Device User.
+-***Label***- a text label is added to the dialog presented to the Device User.
 The additional Managed Configuration **Bug Reporting Configuration - Dialog Element Detail Type Label Text** must also be specified to provide the text to be populated into the label.

-- When the Action value ***TextBox***- a text box is added to the dialog presented to the Device User in which generic text can be entered.
+-***TextBox***- a text box is added to the dialog presented to the Device User in which generic text can be entered.
 The additional Managed Configuration **Bug Reporting Configuration - Dialog Element Detail Type Text Box Text** must also be specified to provide the text to be pre-populated into the text box.
 The specified text provides guidance to the Device User about the expected value and disappears when the user begins typing into the text box.

-- When the Action value ***VoiceRecordButton***- a voice record button is added to the dialog presented to the Device User.
+-***VoiceRecordButton***- a voice record button is added to the dialog presented to the Device User.
 Clicking this button allows the Device User to record a verbal explanation of the bug to be attached to the generated Bug Report.
 No additional Managed Configurations are required.

 ### Dialog Element Detail Type Error Name Text Box Text
 Used to specify the text to be pre-populated into a text box that is added to the dialog presented to the Device User in which the name to be assigned to the Bug Report being generated can be entered and should be specified only if the value ***Error Name Text Box*** is chosen for Managed Configuration **Bug Reporting Configuration - Dialog Element Detail Type**.